SamuelMarks/service-manager-ctl/README.md

 ## `--help`

+    CLI tool to install & manage: Windows, OpenRC, systemd, rc.d, and launchd services

     Usage: service-manager-ctl [OPTIONS] [COMMAND]

     Commands:
     install  deploys and instantiated the service
+    status   Get the service status info
     help     Print this message or the help of the given subcommand(s)

     Options:
     -d, --debug...
 Turn debugging information on
     -h, --help      Print help
     -V, --version   Print version

+## `--version`

+    service-manager-ctl 0.0.1

+## `install`

+    deploys and instantiated the service

+    Usage: service-manager-ctl install [OPTIONS] --label <LABEL> --program <PROGRAM>

+    Options:
+      -l, --label <LABEL>
+              Label associated with the service

+              E.g. `org.example.my_application`

+      -p, --program <PROGRAM>
+              Path to the program to run

+              E.g. `/usr/local/bin/my-program`

+          --args <ARGS>
+              Arguments to use for the program

+              E.g. `--arg`, `value`, `--another-arg`

+      -c, --contents <CONTENTS>
+              Optional contents of the service file for a given ServiceManager to use instead of the default template

+      -u, --username <USERNAME>
+              Optionally supply the user the service will run as

+              If not specified, the service will run as the root or Administrator user.

+      -w, --working-directory <WORKING_DIRECTORY>
+              Optionally specify a working directory for the process launched by the service

+      -e, --environment <ENVIRONMENT>
+              Optionally specify a list of environment variables to be passed to the process launched by the service

+      -a, --autostart
+              Specify whether the service should automatically start on reboot

+          --disable-restart-on-failure
+              Optionally disable a service from restarting when it exits with a failure

+              This could overwrite the platform specific service manager config.

+      -h, --help
+              Print help (see a summary with '-h')

+## `status`

+    Get the service status info

+    Usage: service-manager-ctl status --label <LABEL>

+    Options:
+    -l, --label <LABEL>
+    -h, --help           Print help

 <hr>